SZB3748/SZBot/README.md

 1. Log into the [Twitch Developer Console](https://dev.twitch.tv/console)
 2. "Register a New Application"
    - The name can be whatever
    - Make sure at least one of the OAuth Redirect URLs is `http://localhost:6742/oauth`.
-If you change the port number, make sure to replace the `6742`.
+If you run the bot with a different port number, make sure to replace the `6742`.
    - I don't know if you have to set the category to Chat Bot, but I did and it works for me ¯\\_(ツ)_/¯.
    - Set the Client Type to Confidential
    - Copy the Client ID and Client Secret, you'll need them in a few steps.